-This Singapore Standard was prepared by the Working Group on Environmental Management System appointed by the Technical Committee on Environmental Management which is under the purview of the Environment Standards Committee.
-This standard is a revision of SS ISO 14001: 2004 and is identical with ISO 14001: 2015.
-SS ISO 14001: 2015 cancels and replaces SS ISO 14001: 2004.
+This Singapore Standard was prepared by the Working Group on Environmental Management System set up by the Technical Committee on Environmental Management and Sustainable Finance under the purview of the Environment and Resources Standards Committee.
+This standard is a revision of SS ISO 14001:2004 and is identical with ISO 14001:2015.
+SS ISO 14001:2015 cancels and replaces SS ISO 14001:2004.
+It includes the amendment to this edition, published by the International Organization for Standardization.
+The amendment can be found at the back of this standard.